vycke/feo-css/docs/content/cluster.md

 The available utility classes to alter the settings for `.cluster` are listed below.

 - `.gap-<name>`: set the `gap` property, which defines the gap both vertically and horizontally between items in the cluster system.
-Based on `$bace-sizes`.
+Based on `$feo-sizes`.

 > If the utility classes are not flexible enough and you want to adjust the way the layout pattern behaves, adjust the `--cluster-width` custom properties on the element you are applying this pattern to.